Palo Duro Canyon, May 2002

 The Lighthouse at Palo Duro Canyon, Texas

-For years I have heard about Palo Duro Canyon, and on every trip out west since the first ski trips in the early 1980s I have seen the big brown signs along the interstate around Amarillo pointing the way.
-It only takes about six hours to drive from my home in Ada to Palo Duro, so it’s close enough to make a long weekend out of it.
-With a perfect blue sky above, I set out with uncharacteristic spontineity.
+It only takes about six hours to drive from my home in Ada, Oklahoma to Palo Duro, so it’s close enough to make a long weekend out of it.
+With a perfect blue sky above, I set out with uncharacteristic spontaneity.

 Cave and branch, south end of Palo Duro Canyon road